 The second approach is to work with formal programs designed to change land tenure systems, often through titling.
 For example, Deininger, Ali and Alemu (2008) use information from a very large scale land registration program in Ethiopia to examine the immediate impact on investment of land registration (they find a large increase in conservation investment on registered plots).
-In Ghana, the Land Administration Project is issuing titles in selected districts.
-We hope t use the district boundary to separate treatment and control farmers; panel data to identify changes in investment, profits, and financial arrangements.
-Main difficulty with such a strategy is the possibility that other services change at the same district boundary, casting doubt on the identification assumption.
+In Ghana, the Land Administration Project is issuing individual titles in selected areas.
+We are working with ISSER and the World Bank to examine the consequences of this program of issuing individual titles.
+We are using the boundary of the program area to separate treatment and control farmers and are collecting panel data to identify changes in investment, profits, and financial arrangements.